currinjs/CurrinJS/docs/TRIAGE_AND_LABELS.md

 1. `freq(score): *` – How often does this issue come up?
 How many developers does this affect?
     * low (1) - obscure issue affecting a handful of developers
     * moderate (2) - impacts auxiliary usage patterns, only small number of applications are affected
-    * high (3) - impacts primary usage patterns, affecting most Angular apps
+    * high (3) - impacts primary usage patterns, affecting most Currin apps
-    * critical (4) - impacts all Angular apps
+    * critical (4) - impacts all Currin apps
 1. `severity(score): *` - How bad is the issue?
     * inconvenience (1) - causes ugly/boilerplate code in apps
     * confusing (2) - unexpected or inconsistent behavior; hard-to-debug
-    * broken expected use (3) - it's hard or impossible for a developer using Angular to accomplish something that Angular should be able to do
+    * broken expected use (3) - it's hard or impossible for a developer using Currin to accomplish something that Currin should be able to do
     * memory leak (4)
     * regression (5) - functionality that used to work no longer works in a new release due to an unintentional change
     * security issue (6)